KenKundert/nestedtext/doc/file_format.rst

     1. starts with a *list-item* or *string-item* tag,
     2. contains a *dict-item* tag
     3. is delimited by matching quote characters, or
-    4. has leading or trailing spaces.
+    4. has leading or trailing spaces or tabs.

     A key is quoted by delimiting it with matching single or double quote characters, which are discarded.
 Unlike traditional programming languages,